CloudCannon/Jekyll-Tips/_guide/advanced_topics.md

     &lt;/div&gt;
 &lt;/section&gt;{% endraw %}</pre>

 I've also limited the content on the page to 10 words on this page using a filter - **{% raw %}{{ service.content \| truncatewords: 10 }}{% endraw %}**.
-Filters allow you to manipulate content as it's being output.
-You can find more details [here](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
+Filters allow you to manipulate content as it's output.
+You can find more filters [here](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

 #### Pagination

 As a blog grows the list of posts can get unwieldy.
-Jekyll allows us to spit the list of blog posts into multiple pages using pagination.
+Jekyll allows us to split the list of blog posts into multiple pages using pagination.

-To enable pagination open **_config.yml** and set the paginate variable:
+To enable pagination open **_config.yml** and set the paginate variable.
+This is how many items you want on each page:

 <pre>paginate: 5
 paginate_path: "/blog/page:num"</pre>